intellibrix/intellibrix/README.md

 npm install # or your package manager's equivalent
 ```

-Create a `.jest` folder with an `env.js` file containing the following:
+Create an `env.js` file in the `.jest` folder containing the following:

 ```javascript
 process.env.USE_OPENAI=true // Set to false to disable OpenAI tests